West Bengal Board Class 11 Chemistry Question Paper

 Option d – 24 Carats

-(a) High polish
+(a) High polish of the surface

-(a) Liquid in a gas
+(a) A liquid dispersed in a gas

-(b) Gas in a solid
+(b) A gas dispersed in a solid

-(c) Liquid in a liquid
+(c) A liquid dispersed in another liquid

-(d) Gas in a liquid
+(d) A gas dispersed in a liquid

-Option c – Liquid in a liquid
+Option c – A liquid dispersed in another liquid

-Litmus is obtained from –
+Litmus is derived from which source?

 (c) Lichen